phochste/RDF-LDF/README.md

 - url

     URL to retrieve RDF from.

+    Experimental: more than one URL can be provided separated by a space for federated searches

 # METHODS